grellyd/grellyddotcom/content/writing/class.md

 Defining an artisitc self-portait is an uncomfortable exercise, as I do not see myself as an artist; it feels uncomfortable as it gives credit where none is yet due, and renown where none has yet been found.
 I write, I create, I conjure into being, but the label does not yet feel earned.
 Yet.

+## Class 2

 ### Re-writing for another audience:

 Who is the audience of ^^?
 My super-ego.

 Take the portrait, translate it as an author bio as a national literary magazine.
 250 max

 Graham is a writer who creates in order to clarify, to inform, to influence, and most of all, to assist himself and others.
-On topics he has knowledge and experience to share, he writes short to medium length essays, technical deep-dives, and how-to guides which desire to be read.
+On topics he has knowledge and experience to share, he writes short to medium length essays, technical deep-dives, and how-to guides.
 Through conversation and internal interrogation, he finds his thoughts and their foundations, he moves them on to the page with an intuitive structure.
 Graham strives for clarity in his writing, to the point that he would be thoroughly satisified with a series of bullet points if they were crystal clear and fully encapsulated the ideas at hand.
 His sparse writing style enables interesting word choice to shine, while still delivering clarity and brevity.

 -- formal professional writing.
 Communication, not entertainment is the goal.
 Play does not exist.

+### Profiling

+Fear re audience: That no one cares.
+To put something out into the ether that I slaved over and think is excellent, but no one cares
+Who is your Reader: Younger version of myself that needs a bit of help and support.
+I write that which I wish I could have read once upon a time.
+Can you characterise your ideal reader?
+Ditto ^^.
+Younger me looking to solve problems older me has once encountered.
+As the writer, what kinds of choices would you make to meet their needs and expectations?
+Assuming little to no prior knowledge.
+Explaining from nearly first principles, to provide a foundation upon which to build.
+The building can rise quickly, but the path upwards must be clear.

+Once upon a time, I needed help and advice.
+Lacking any sense of wisdom, I turned to Charles Bukowski, an utter rogue.
+While he was the worst devil of almost every vice, his insights were true and clear and the perfect place to start.